More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

    -  Attribute type: **Property**.
    -  Optional
 -  `executedIn`: Identification of the project  to which this machine is working on
    -  Attribute type: **Property**.
    -  Optional
+-  `startTime`: Saves date and time information when the start button is pressed
+   -  Attribute type: **Property**.
+   -  Optional
+-  `finishTime`: Saves date and time information when the finish button is pressed
+   -  Attribute type: **Property**.
+   -  Optional